-- The ^^ notation has been extended: after ^^^ four hexadecimal characters are expected and after ^^^^ six hexadecimal characters have to be given.
-The original TEX interpretation is still valid for the ^^ case but the four and six variants do no backtracking, i.e. when they are not followed by the right number of hexadecimal digits they issue an error message.
-Because ^^^ is a normal TEX case, we don't support the odd number of ^^^^ either. - Glues immediately after direction change commands are not legal breakpoints.
+- The ^^ notation has been extended: after ^^^^ four hexadecimal characters are expected and after ^^^^^ six hexadecimal characters have to be given.
+The original T_EX interpretation is still valid for the ^^ case but the four and six variants do no backtracking, i.e. when they are not followed by the right number of hexadecimal digits they issue an error message.
+Because ^^^ is a normal T_EX case, we don't support the odd number of ^^^^ either.
+This kind of parsing can be disabled in LuaMeta T_EX . - Glues immediately after direction change commands are not legal breakpoints.
 There is a bit more sanity testing for the direction state.
 This can be configured. - The placement of math formula numbers is direction aware and adapts accordingly.
-Boxes carry directional information but rules don't. - ► There are no direction related primitives for page and body directions.
+Boxes carry directional information but rules don't. - There are no direction related primitives for page and body directions.
 The paragraph, text and math directions are specified using primitives that take a number.
-The three letter codes are dropped.
+The three letter codes are dropped. - The local box mechamism has been extended and redone which permits a more generalized and robust usage.